 I read a post where this situation happened.
 Not only was the apology a lie (“Sorry you were offended.
 I consulted with my one minority friend and they said it was OK so I don’t know why everyone is up in arms about it.”), one of their friends come in and ask why they were offended wanted to make a situation out of something, not a big deal and added, “I hope you’re this outspoken about real issues.”

 You don’t need your allies to help you fight your battles.
-Taco Bell doesn’t jump into KFC and Pizza Hut’s battles when issues arise (FYI: they're owned under the same umbrella).
+Taco Bell doesn’t jump into KFC and Pizza Hut’s battles when issues arise (FYI: they’re owned under the same umbrella).
 They stay in their lane and do them.
-Same goes for you.
+The same goes for you.

 I have this friend, Google, who is 100 percent free and ready whenever I need her.
 I have another BFF named Siri who is also there and ready.
 I’ll refer to them as “my squad.”
 The cool thing is, they can be your squad too!
 No membership or secret handshakes required.
 Go outside your one minority friend because that one minority friend knows you and will probably give you advice based on who you are.
 It’s better to have an outsider’s perspective to stay as unbiased as possible.